psychopy/workshops/source/3days/day1/introductions.rst

 It's `Psychology software in Python`

-PsychoPy is several things:
+PsychoPy is a Python library, an script editor (Coder) an application with a GUI (Builder)

-    * a library for use in Python scripts
+It is, itself, entirely written in Python

-    * an editor including Python to edit scripts
+    - 2002-2003: Jon began work on this for his own lab (visual neruoscience)
-    * an application with a graphical user interface (GUI) for building experiments
+    - 2003-2017: a purely volunteer-driven, evenings and weekends project

-It's, itself, entirely written in Python
+    - 2017-now: still open source and free to install but with professional support (funded by grants and Pavlovia)

 Goal of PsychoPy
 ~~~~~~~~~~~~~~~~~~